 Walk-In Urgent (Non-Emergency) Care Center

-If you need medical care right away but your condition is not an emergency, Winchester Hospital offers a Walk-In Urgent Care Center in Wilmington, at the Family Medical Center located at 500 Salem Street.
+If you need medical care right away but your condition is not a medical emergency, Winchester Hospital offers a Walk-In Urgent Care Center in Wilmington at the Family Medical Center located at 500 Salem Street.

 This walk-in center is open every day from 7:30 a.m. to 8 p.m., including holidays.
 The phone number is 978-988-6000.